jeromecoupe/iad_eleventy_introduction/README.md

-# iad_eleventy
+# Introduction to Eleventy (11ty)

-An introduction to Eleventy
+An introduction to Eleventy for my course at IAD.